-271. Woodward Reservoir is a relatively deep waterbody with dissolved oxygen and temperature conditions that favor the support of a mixed warm and cold water fishery.
-A put-grow-and-take fishery is maintained through stocking.
-Brown and rainbow trout are not known to use the reservoir tributaries for spawning.
-The warm water fishery, consisting mainly of yellow perch, is self-sustaining.
-Smelt have been successfully introduced and depend on the lower reach of the main tributary for spawning.
+268. Contrary to other affected waters, which are cold water fisheries, Woodward Reservoir supports a mixed warm and cold water fishery.
+While Brown and Rainbow trout are not known to use the tributaries for spawning, Smelt depend on the lower reach of the main tributary for spawning.
 Protection of smelt spawning and incubation is important to the trout fishery, as the smelt provide a forage base when other food sources, such as insects, may be limited.
+Additionally, fish that depend upon the littoral zones to spawn in the spring (e.g. Pickerel and Northern pike are present.
+These factors underline the importance of considering the timing of reservoir refill in the spring on the life-cycle needs of the aquatic biota present in Woodward Reservoir.